We’re delighted to announce that solicitor Fiona Dabell has been shortlisted for the inaugural Action Against Medical Accidents Rising more…

 Furthermore, if delays in diagnosing and treating your cancer cause it to become a terminal illness, it may be possible for your children or partner to receive compensation.

-Even when misdiagnosis of a tumour is not immediately fatal, it can shave years off your life expectancy, prematurely leaving your loved ones without financial or emotional support and enabling them to be compensated for their losses.
+Even when misdiagnosis of a tumour is not immediately fatal, it can cut years from your life expectancy, prematurely leaving your loved ones without financial, practical and emotional support.
+A cancer misdiagnosis claim could enable them to be compensated for their losses.